 Crystal Beach DMA transfers are also supported and well integrated with the eXpressWare software stack.
 DMA can be used to transfer larger blocks of data between local and remote memories and IO addresses.

 To connect two servers, you need a transparent PCIe re-driver card that support this configuration.
 More systems can be interconnected using Dolphins IXS600 Gen3 PCIe switch.
 Please contact Dolphin for more details.

 The Linux Intel NTB eXpressWare software is currently available for beta testers.
-Please e-mail email@example.com if you would like to test the new capabilities.
+Please e-mail firstname.lastname@example.org if you would like to test the new capabilities.
 Please note that you need an Intel NTB enabled server to use this software.
 Please consult your system vendor or the BIOS users guide to ensure the server supports Intel NTB.